olimorris/hledger-forecast/README.md

 My days working in financial modelling have meant that a big macro-enabled spreadsheet was my go-to tool.
 Growing tired with the manual approach of importing transactions, heavily manipulating them, watching Excel become increasingly slower lead me to PTA.
 It's been a wonderful discovery.

 One of the aspects of my previous approach to personal finance that I liked was the monthly recap of my performance and the looking ahead to the future.
-Am I still on track to hit my year-end savings goal?
-Am I still on track to hit my savings goal for 12, 24 months time?
-It was at this point in my shift to PTA that I hit a wall.
+Am I still on track to hit my year-end savings goal given my future commitments?
+Am I still on track to hit my savings goal in 12 and 24 months time?
+It was at this point in my shift to PTA that I found it difficult to answer those questions with Hledger.

-While Hledger provides support for [forecasting](https://hledger.org/1.29/hledger.html#forecasting) using periodic transactions, these are computed virtually at runtime.
+While there is support for [forecasting](https://hledger.org/1.29/hledger.html#forecasting) using periodic transactions in Hledger, these are computed virtually at runtime.
 If I notice a big difference in my forecasted year-end balance compared to what I'm expecting, I want to investigate and start reconcilling.
-Computed transactions make this difficult and tiresome.
+Computed transactions make this nigh on impossible to unpick.
+Also, I get a lot of value out of running different forecast scenarios and seeing the impact.
+For example, _"what's my savings balance looking like in 3 years time if I get the kitchen remodelled?"_.

-With this gem, my aim was to make it easy for users to change a config file, re-run a CLI command and be able to open a text file and see the changes.
-No guesswork.
-No surprises.
+With this gem, my aim was to make it easy for users to change their config file, regenerate the forecast and open a journal file and see the transactions.
+Or, use multiple forecast files for different scenarios and pass them in turn to Hledger to observe the impact.